amankapoor/wordpress-css-optimization/README.md

 ### Localstorage

-The plugin provides the option to cache stylesheets using localStorage with a HTTP `HEAD` based background updatec.
+The plugin provides the option to cache stylesheets using localStorage with a HTTP `HEAD` based background update.
+LocalStorage has proven to be exceptionally fast, much faster than browser cache.

 ![localStorage CSS](https://github.com/o10n-x/wordpress-css-optimization/blob/master/docs/images/localstorage-css.png)